 Fill the can with the beer, cola, or juice.

 Pat the chicken dry.

 Fit the chicken down over the can or container; the drumsticks will be facing down.
 If balancing on a can without a stand to keep it from tipping, let the chicken rest on the ends of the legs and the can, forming a stable "tripod."

 Combine the remaining ingredients and pat all over the chicken.

 Roast for about 1 1/2 to 1 3/4 hours, or to at least 165 F on a meat thermometer or oven probe inserted into the thickest, meaty part of a thigh, not too close to the bone.

-Beer can chicken can also be cooked on the grill.
-See Terri's classic beer can chicken for a grilled version.
+- Beer can chicken can also be cooked on the grill.
+See this recipe for a grilled version.